Chief Usher, Tremont Theatre, Inc. - Shubert Theatre

 Qualifications:

-• Ability to work well within the Boch Center’s team environment both inside the Theatre Services Department as well as other institutional departments.
+• Ability to work well within the Boch Center’s team environment

 Essential Job Duties:

-TO APPLY: Please forward cover letter, resume and references to:
+Please forward resume and references to:

 Boch Center